CSI-MIT-WPU/CSI-MITWPU-Resources/DSA/DSAguide.md

 It’s asking you to do **less, but better**.

-Curated and Maintained by CSI MIT-WPU
+Curated and Maintained by
+Vedangi Thokal
+CSI MIT-WPU